How the targeted combination of different bacterial cultures influences the effect of a preparation

 -

-Formation of a probiotic niche – for example by creating an optimal pH value, creating an anaerobic environment and improved adhesion in the intestine.
+Formation of a probiotic niche – for example, by creating an optimal pH value, an anaerobic environment, and improved adhesion in the intestine.

 2. Health-promoting effect

-The probiotic effect is increased by the combination of various strain-specific properties:
+The probiotic effect is enhanced by the combination of various strain-specific properties:

 -

-Additive effect - colonization of several probiotic niches.
+Additive effect - Colonization of multiple probiotic niches.

 -

-Synergistic effect – total probiotic effect is greater than the sum of the properties of individual strains.
+Synergistic effect – The overall probiotic effect is greater than the sum of the properties of individual strains.

 -

-Positive interactions – increased activity due to symbiosis through exchange of nutrients.
+Positive interactions – increased activity due to symbiosis through the exchange of nutrients.

 Source: